williamrjackson/RhythmSystem/README.md

 ## Adaptive Music

 Additionally, there's an Adaptive Music behavior with a demo.
 This component provides an "adaptive music" bed in its absolute simplest form (simple to the point that "adaptive music" may be a misnomer).
 It crossfades smoothly between any number of audio loops, in series, mapped to a single normalized float.
 So, you can create 5 variations of background music, for example.
 The first being calm and subdued, the second being a bit more aggressive, and so on... increasing in intensity.
 Then map health percentage, or proximity-to-boss to `AdaptiveMusic.SetIntensity(float intensity)`.
-As the value increases from 0 to 1, the music gradually morphs between each variation.
+As the value increases from 0 to 1, the music gradually morphs through each variation.

 Lots of plans to expand on this.
 In particular, I will extend RhythmTracker to allow an `AdaptiveMusic` component as a `PlaybackAudioSource`.
 I'd also like to introduce a way to queue tempo synced changes between adaptive loop sets representing different themes.